pkeroulas/st2110-toolkit/capture/dpdk/README.md

 - Dual-port
 - Join and capture multiple streams
 - IP/port filtering
-- Up to 10Gbs
+- Throughput up to 13Gbps

-And it is tested on a [mini PC running Ubuntu 18.04, equipped with a Mellanox ConnectX-5 card](https://github.com/pkeroulas/st2110-toolkit/tree/master/ebu-list) and a FPGA-based source.
+And it is tested on a [mini PC running Ubuntu 18.04, equipped with a Mellanox ConnectX-5 card @ 100Gbps](https://github.com/pkeroulas/st2110-toolkit/tree/master/ebu-list) and a FPGA-based source.

 ## DPDK, out of the box